 Drowsy driving is a major problem.
-Experts estimate that the cost of automobile accidents related to sleep issues are somewhere between $29.2 to 37.9 billion., While distracted driving gets most of the public’s attention, there is very limited understanding of what drowsy driving is, what the warning signs are, and how to prevent it.
+The Governor’s Highway Safety Association estimates that the annual cost of automobile accidents related to sleep issues and drowsiness is $109 billion., While distracted driving gets most of the public’s attention, there is very limited understanding of what drowsy driving is, what the warning signs are, and how to prevent it.

 Drowsy driving is the operation of a motor vehicle while being impaired by sleep deprivation.
 Drowsy driving does not only include falling asleep at the wheel; it also includes slower reaction times, shorter attention span, and impaired judgment and decision making.